 There is the question of photography’s basic unit of account, which historians and commentators have commonly understood to be the individual photograph – as though the history of photography was the history of painting writ small.
 Yet not all photographers thought of their work in this way.
 They took pictures to go alongside texts or to be set in sequences and groups where the arranging was done be a picture-editor.
 Thus ‘the photographic work’ can as easily be a book or photo-essay as an individual picture1.

 Is the building of still images into a video sequence a more effective way of displaying photographs and especially those taken in virtual worlds?
-Should anything in a virtual world be still – surely the characteristic of these spaces is dynamism and change?
-In which case is the machinima, the moving image, the way to capture it?
-I don’t think there is a definitive answer – but there are plenty of experiments and statements to be made in making responses to the questions.
+Should anything in a virtual world keep still – surely the characteristic of these spaces is dynamism and change?
+In which case video art and the moving image is a significant way to work with it.

 1 Jeffrey, Ian.
 Photography: A Concise History.
 New York: Thames & Hudson, 1981.
 Print.
 Thames & Hudson World of Art. p.7.